 1 tablespoon raw sugar

-1 tablespoon coconut oil, softened to room temperature (but not liquid)
+1 tablespoon coconut oil, at room temperature but not liquid

 1/4 teaspoon ground cinnamon

 1 1/2 cups almond milk or non-dairy milk

 To serve (optional): Blueberry jam, fresh or frozen blueberries, and extra coconut yogurt

 To make the pie crust topping: Arrange a rack in the middle of the oven and heat to 350°F. Line a rimmed baking sheet with parchment paper.